openvinotoolkit/openvino/docs/articles_en/learn-openvino/large-language-models/ov-api-vs-optimum.rst

 KV-cache quantization and encapsulation, dynamic beam size configuration, and speculative sampling.

-●	**Provides stateful model optimization**: the ``OVModelForCausalLM`` class defaults to transforming the model into a stateful form, optimizing inference performance and memory usage in long running text generation tasks by managing past KV-cache tensors more efficiently internally.
+●	**Provides stateful model optimization**: models from the Hugging Face Transformers are converted into a stateful form, optimizing inference performance and memory usage in long running text generation tasks by managing past KV-cache tensors more efficiently internally.
 This feature is automatically activated for many supported models, while unsupported ones remain stateless.
 Learn more about the :doc:`Stateful models and State API <openvino_docs_OV_UG_stateful_models_intro>`.

 OpenVINO offers two main paths for Generative AI use cases: